twitter/repo-scaffolding/{{cookiecutter.project_slug}}/[fixme] CONTRIBUTING.md

 We also welcome improvements to the project documentation or to the existing docs.
 Please file an [issue](https://github.com/{{ cookiecutter.github_repo_url }}/issues).

-# License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/{{ cookiecutter.github_repo_url }}/blob/master/LICENSE

 # Code of Conduct

 Read our [Code of Conduct](CODE_OF_CONDUCT.md) for the project.